dbca-wa/wastd/docs/data_collection/data_collection_training.rst

 * Battery full?
 * WiFi off (if saving battery)
 * GPS on
-* Set your ODK Collect username: ODK Settings > General Settings > User and device identity > Form metadata > Username > Your given name and surname, e.g. "Florian Mayer".
+* Set your **ODK Collect username**:
+  ODK Settings > General Settings > User and device identity > Form metadata > Username > Your given name and surname, e.g. "Florian Mayer".

 1 Site visit start
 ^^^^^^^^^^^^^^^^^^
-* Form "Site Visit Start"
+* Form "Site Visit Start" when "feet in the sand, eyes open".
-* Any reason you'd expect tracks to be non detectable, e.g. strong winds or rain?
-Photo, comment
-* Mention in comment if this is a training run
+* Location: can be done anywhere on beach - feet in the sand.
+* Time: **must** be done before any other record is created.
+* Photo: **should** always be taken.
+  May be valuable later on - high opportunity cost not to take a photo!
+  The photo can show environmental conditions (wind, past rain) which may lead to under-detection of tracks.
+The photo also could show anything that might be relevant to other questions in the future.
 * Field "Other data collectors in survey": add other data collectors apart from yourself with full name, separated by commas.
-(Make sure your own full name is entered into the ODK username through ODK settings.)
   Eg.: "Sarah McDonald, Marissa Speirs"
+  Omit your own name, as it already is recorded through the ODK username.
+* Mention in comment if this is a training run, or if there were any unusal environmental conditions.

 2 Fox track
 ^^^^^^^^^^^
+Any disturbance or sign of predation.

 * Fox sake

 3 Track without nest